ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 ```

-## Write a Python program that will reverse a string without using the slicing operation or reverse() function.
+## Write a Python program that will reverse a string without using the slicing operation or reverse() function

 ```py
 # Defining the function